 John Hodges was born in Thornbury in 1786, the first of the seven children born to James Hodges and Hester nee Shill.
 He was baptised in St Mary’s Church on April 6th 1786.
-James had been a gardener, but appears to have become a builder because he was said to have built a property on the Burnt House Orchard.
+James had been a gardener, but appears to have become a builder because he was said to have built a property on the Burnt House Orchard in what is ow called Crispin Lane.
 It is interesting to note that the John was not mentioned in his father’s will in which he left his property to be shared by his other children.
 In a document dated 7th October 1826, John ‘quitclaimed’ his right in the property.
 We suspect he had already been given a share of James’s estate because John became a major builder in Thornbury and his family built many of the houses in Gloucester Road and Pullins Green.

 The Thornbury Land Tax records for 1825 and 1826 show that John Hodges was renting a house in Thornbury from James Ford.
 We also know that there was indenture dated 1832 relating to a property bought by John Hodges from James Ford, although we haven’t yet been able to trace a copy of this indenture.
 We suspect that this document relates to the purchase of the house now known as number 22 Gloucester Road and that John acquired this and the land adjoining this property to build a terrace of houses.

 The tithe survey published in 1840 shows that several houses had been built in the terrace, covering what we now know as numbers 16 – 22 Gloucester Road.
-It shows that John Hodges was living in the terrace either in number 16 Gloucester Road or 18 Gloucester Road and that he already owned virtually all the land which was to become Laburnum Terrace and he rented the final part from James Ford.
-Two of the other properties were occupied by Charles Ford and Thomas Longstreet.
+It shows that John Hodges was living in the terrace either in number 16 Gloucester Road or 18 Gloucester Road and that he already owned virtually all the land which was to become 8-22 Gloucester Road and he rented the final part from James Ford.
+Two of the other properties already built in 1840 were occupied by Charles Ford and Thomas Longstreet.

 The census records taken every 10 years from 1841 show that many of the houses in the terrace became homes for John Hodges’s family as they were built.

 In the 1841 Census, John was a carpenter living in the terrace with his wife, Sarah, and two children, George, a carpenter journeyman, and Emma, and another carpenter journeyman, Richard Cowle.
 Another son, James Hodges, a wheelwright, lived in one of the other houses in the terrace with his wife, Charlotte.
 There is a third house which is shown as uninhabited.
 Unfortunately we can’t be sure in which house each of the families lived.
-There were no house numbers at that time, but we believe that John was living in number 20/22 which was being used as a single property.
-There is no sign in the census of Thomas Longstreet or Charles Ford the two people listed in the 1840 Tithe Survey as living in the terrace.
+There were no house numbers at that time, but we believe that John was living in number 20/22 which was then being used as a single property.

 In 1850, John’s wife, Sarah, died.
 On 1st March 1851 John’s daughter, Emma married John Williams, a tailor.
 John Hodges had bought some more land further up the road from James Ford, perhaps to build a house for the married couple.
 There is a reference to an indenture of 1842 which we believe relates to the transfer of land from James Ford to John Hodges.
 The house which John built was called Gloucester House, now also known as ‘2 Gloucester Road’.